ClimateMind/climatemind-backend/.github/ISSUE_TEMPLATE/refactoring.md

 ---
 name: Refactoring
-about: Create a report to help us improve
+about: Create a task to help us improve
 title: Refactor ...
 labels: refactoring
 assignees: ''